-I visited a Facebook page this morning that is the electronic start of a movement to improve the highway in an area of Vancouver Island that frequently sees major collisions.
+I revisited this old article from 2009 today.
+It concerned a Facebook page dedicated to bringing improvements to an intersection on Vancouver Island that frequently sees major collisions.
 Dividing the highway, adding concrete barriers, prohibiting turns, reducing the speed limit, installing traffic lights and other similar suggestions make up the majority of the solutions put forward by concerned people whenever events like these occur.

-Having spent 20 years in traffic enforcement full time, I know the scope of the job and have had the outlook of many drivers expressed to me, occasionally in very offensive terms.
-One that I still remember is that of a travelling salesperson who told me that a traffic ticket was just the cost of doing business.
+I can relate speed and attitude in one encounter with a travelling salesperson who told me that a traffic ticket was just the cost of doing business.
 If he had to drive at the speed limit he wouldn't have time in his day to conduct that business.
-Clearly, the ticket that I was issuing to him at the time was no deterrent, but it was all I could do.
+Clearly, the ticket that I was issuing to him at the time was no deterrent.

 For the most part, we are very fortunate to have the highways we do and the manner in which they are maintained.
-Since the majority of crashes are caused by driver error or outright disobedience, perhaps we should be calling for a little more enforcement and a lot more education.
-Until driver attitude improves significantly no amount of engineering improvements are likely to produce a significant reduction in B.C.'s crash statistics.
+Perhaps we should be calling for a little more enforcement and education to produce a significant reduction in B.C.'s crash statistics.